 Get the full list of morning runner tips and motivation to wake up early!

-If you want to start running, rather than setting a goal to run a marathon in six months, if you’ve never run 5k before, start out with something you know you can accomplish.
+For instance, if you want to start running, rather than setting a goal to run a marathon in six months if you’ve never run 5k before, consider starting out with that since you’ll know it’s something you can easily accomplish.

 Focus on the process rather than the goal.
-Let’s break this down in to an example:
+Let’s break this down into more examples:

 - Start out by committing to one day of running per week for 20 minutes, or even just 10-15 minutes if that’s all you can handle.